zaxf/iPhotoshop/README.md

-<<<<<<< HEAD
-Inkpad
+iPattern
+تصاميم
 ======

-Inkpad is a vector illustration app designed from scratch for the iPad.
+iPattern is a vector illustration app designed from scratch for the iPad.
 It supports paths, compound paths, text, images, groups, masks, gradient fills, and an unlimited number of layers.

-Inkpad was designed with performance in mind – it can easily handle drawings with hundreds to thousands of shapes without bogging down.
+iPattern was designed with performance in mind – it can easily handle drawings with hundreds to thousands of shapes without bogging down.
 Export your finished illustrations directly to your Dropbox as SVG or PDF.

+see the original source code at: https://github.com/sprang/Inkpad

 Features: